-Are you interested in purchasing a vacation home but not sure how to do it?
-Well, the money you’ve already put into your current home might do the trick.
+Are you interested in purchasing a vacation home but you're not sure how to do it?
+Well, the money you’ve already put into your current home might just come in handy here.
 This can be accomplished by taking out a home equity loan or a home equity line of credit (also known as a HELOC) or taking advantage of a cash-out refinance.
 Read on to find out more about how to use the equity in your home to make your vacation dreams a reality.

 What is home equity?